scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

     >>> a[3:]
     array([3, 4, 5, 6, 7, 8, 9])

-A small illustrated summary of Numpy indexing and slicing...
+A small illustrated summary of NumPy indexing and slicing...

 .. only:: latex